Feline Infectious Peritonitis (FIP)

 Can my cat have a vaccination or be treated for fleas and worms during or after treatment for FIP?

 Vaccination is important to prevent other severe illnesses, so vaccinations should be given as recommended by your veterinarian.
 However, cats should only be vaccinated when they are well so this may be postponed until towards the end of treatment or afterwards.
-Relapse of FIP after treatment for fleas or worms has not been reported so should be given as advised by the veterinary team.
+Relapse after treatment for fleas or worms has not been reported so should be given as advised by the veterinary team.

 Can my cat be neutered (desexed/castrated/spayed) during or after treatment for FIP?